Convert a String to a Number (int, float) in Python

 # 255

-For binary, octal, and hexadecimal conversion details, see the following article.
+For more about binary, octal, and hexadecimal conversions, see the following article:

 print(float('1.23e-4'))